OWASP/owasp-summit-2017/Working-Sessions/Security-Playbooks/Create-Jira-Workflows-for-Security-Playbooks.md

 Jira is a widely used tool by developers and security teams, which means that if Jira Workflows of Security Playbooks exist, we will have a scalable and easy to deploy solution for using the playbooks.

-Jira Workflows also have the advantage of providing Kanbam boards and dashboards (important for management reporting).
+Jira Workflows also have the advantage of providing Kanban boards and dashboards (important for management reporting).

 ## What